 When I think about some of the most common concerns of women today (stress, low energy and libido, menopause symptoms, brain fog) the herb Ashwagandha instantly comes to mind.
 It is somewhat of a magical superstar!
 This is because of its diverse nature of treating the “whole” person, especially females.
 First and foremost though (before I get too into it), let me tell you a little bit about this amazing plant.

 Ashwagandha, or Withania somnifera, is an herb native to India and traditionally used in Aruvedic medicine.
 Thankfully, it has made its way to all parts of the world so we can also benefit from its amazing medicinal properties!
 I personally love this herb.
 In fact, I am sipping on tea of Ashwagandha right now.
-I have many of my female patients take it, and I would love to share with you why it can benefit so many women today.
+I have many of my female patients take it, and I would love to share with you the many ashwagandha benefits and uses that have already helped so many women.

 The best way to describe Ashwagandha is to call it a “tonic” herb.
 What this means is that it helps tonify different body systems such as our adrenals (involved in the stress response), immune system, nervous system, and more.
 It is also referred to as an adaptogen, which describes perfectly what it does: helps us adapt to the world around us.
-Traditionally, it is used to rejuvenate debilitated people in mind, physical and sexual areas, induce sleep, and help with many other complaints such as cough, infertility, and weak eyes.
+Traditionally, Ashwagandha’s uses include the ability to rejuvenate debilitated people in mind, physical and sexual areas, induce sleep, and help with many other complaints such as cough, infertility, and weak eyes.
 Today, practitioners additionally use it for many reasons backed by research such as high cholesterol, high blood sugar, osteoarthritis and anemia, in addition to all the female-specific complaints….so let’s talk about those!

 Helps Us Adapt to Stress